wp-plugins/woocommerce-compare-products/readme.txt

 == Upgrade Notice ==

+= 2.1.9.4 =
+Update your plugin now with tweaks for full compatibility with WooCommerce Version 2.1.12

 = 2.1.9.3 =
 Upgrade now for 10 code Tweaks and 100% Compatility with WooCommerce version 2.1.11 and WordPress version 3.9.1